Boracay vacation rentals

 The 13 beaches circling the island offer you every flavor of relaxation, from lolling about on the beach to parasailing and snorkeling to drinking cocktails under a cabana from sunset well into the night.
 Book a boat ride to visit some of the neighboring islands, with a swimming stop or two along the way.
 Pick up a freshly caught fish at the market and bring it to a nearby restaurant to prepare your dinner.
 Boracay actually became too popular too quickly, and in 2018, the national government closed the island to visitors for six months to restore the beaches.
 Now you have to make a reservation in order to stay.
 Which means, of course, that your trip to paradise won’t be ruined by overcrowding.

 When you travel to tropical Boracay, you rarely have to guess what to pack.
 With lows in the 70s Fahrenheit and highs in the 80s and 90s year round, light, breathable clothes are a must.
 Do check the calendar regarding rain gear, however: The monsoons begin in June and go through September, raining as much as 8 inches a month.
-The dry season in this corner of the Philippines — and peak tourist season, too — runs from October through April.
+The dry season in this corner of the Philippines — and peak tourist season, too — runs from October through April, making it a popular time to stay in one of the area’s house rentals.
 New Year celebrations on Boracay are particularly festive, followed soon after by the Ati-Atihan Festival, when musicians and partiers with brightly painted faces take to the streets.

 Stretching two miles along the west coast of Boracay, the stunning White Beach is in some ways the island’s main strip, lined with hotels, restaurants, shops, and all manner of amenities for visitors.
 You can parasail in the waters above the beach or stretch out on a towel and run your fingers through the powdery white sands.
 In some spots, sandbanks stretch out far into the water, allowing you to bask in the ocean and, for those traveling with kids, safely play.
 Tip: The farther south you wander along the beach, especially in the Station 3 region, the more chill the vibes become.